Crieff and Strathearn RFC: History

 There was previously rugby at Crieff.
 At the end of the 19th century there was a club known as St. Michael's Guild Rugby Club from around 1889 which then became Crieff rugby club.

 This side went defunct but there was another attempt to create a Crieff rugby club, based around ex-players of the Crieff Academy around 1896.

 From the 1920s there was another Crieff club based on ex-Morrisons Academy players.
 Known as the Morrisonian club or Morrison Academy F.P., the club played to at least the mid-1930s and it seems likely it did not survive the Second World War.

-The present club was founded in 1972, and the club celebrated its 40th anniversary in 2012.
+The present club was founded in 1972, and the club celebrated its 50th anniversary in 2022.

+In the 2012/13 season, they celebrated their first ever league title as a club.
+Winning the Caledonia Regional League 4 and going unbeaten throughout the campaign.

+Their second league title would come in the 2023/24 season in the league above, as Crieff & Strathearn won 13 of their 14 games and finished 11 points clear at the top of the table.

 Sides

 The club runs a men's and women's side and a minis side (Primary 1–7).

-The men train on Friday nights from 7.30pm, the women on Wednesday nights from 7.30pm, the minis train on Sunday morning from 11am.
+The men train on Tuesday and Thursday nights from 7.00pm to 8:30pm, the minis train on Saturday morning from 9am.